-9. Sibling includes:
+- 8. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and

-- (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 10.
-A parent means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child (having care of a child means that the child lives with and is looked after by that person). - 11.
-To demonstrate an exceptional social, medical or pastoral need of the children which can be most appropriately met at this school, the admission authority will require compelling written evidence from an appropriate professional, such as a social worker, doctor or priest
+- (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 9.
+A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
+To demonstrate an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school, the admission authority will require compelling written evidence from an appropriate professional, such as a social worker, doctor or priest. - 11.
+For the purposes of this policy, parish boundaries are as shown on the attached map and will be applied to the admission arrangements for 2026-27.
+A map of the parish boundaries is available here: https://diocesehn.org.uk/education/schools-commission/admissions-and-appeals/ - 12.
+A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.